Wong Yuk-long: Legal issues and return

-In 1971, Wong created Jademan Holdings.
-According to Monica Ko of the South China Morning Post, because of Wong's profile in the company, the company's stock became known as "personality stock".
-In 1989 he lost his position at Jademan by resigning, and so his involvement in the company's comics ended.
-He attempted to take control of Jademan back.
-At some point he was convicted in Hong Kong courts of an offense.
-He received a 2.5 year prison sentence.
-Wong went to Stanley Prison and was released after one year and six months.
-In 1993, the South China Morning Post wrote that "Despite his jailing, Mr Wong,[...] is still seen as a hero by young people in the territory."
+At some point Wong was convicted in Hong Kong courts of a financial offense.
+He received a 2.5-year prison sentence and was sent to Stanley Prison, but was released after serving one year and six months.
+Despite his imprisonment, Wong remained a popular figure; in 1993, the South China Morning Post reported that "Despite his jailing, Mr Wong,[...] is still seen as a hero by young people in the territory."

-After Wong left prison, he established Jade Dynasty Publications.
-His intention was to, in his words, "an oriental[sic] type of Walt Disney."
+After his release from prison, Wong established Jade Dynasty Publications, with the stated intention of creating what he described as "an oriental[sic] type of Walt Disney."